deckhouse/virtualization/docs/USER_GUIDE.md

 ![](images/placement-nodeselector.png)

-In this example, the virtual machine will only be placed on hosts that have a `disktype` label with a value of `ssd`.
+In this example, there are three nodes in the cluster, two with fast disks (`disktype=ssd`) and one with slow disks (`disktype=hdd`).
+The virtual machine will only be placed on nodes that have the `disktype` label with the value `ssd`.

 #### Preferred Binding (Affinity)

-`Affinity` provides more flexible and powerful tools than `nodeSelector`.
-It allows you to specify `preferences` and `obligations` for virtual machine placement. `Affinity` supports two views: `nodeAffinity` and `virtualMachineAndPodAffinity`.
+Placement requirements can be:
+- Strict (`requiredDuringSchedulingIgnoredDuringExecution`) — The VM is placed only on nodes that meet the condition.
+- Soft (`preferredDuringSchedulingIgnoredDuringExecution`) — The VM is placed on suitable nodes, if possible.

-`nodeAffinity` allows you to define on which nodes a virtual machine can run using label expressions, and can be soft (preferred) or hard (required).
+`nodeAffinity` - determines on which nodes a VM can be launched using tag expressions.

-Example of using nodeAffinity:
+Example of using `nodeAffinity` with a strict rule:

 ```yaml
 spec: